-This project aims to understand how customers can be used to reshape DER orchestration program design to increase participation.
+This project aims to understand how customers can be used to reshape Distributed Energy Resources (DER) orchestration program design to increase participation.

 The rise of residential solar has brought enormous benefits to households and the broader transition to a cleaner electricity system.
 It has also brought challenges to how the electricity grid and market operate – particularly with voltage challenges that can occur within a network when too much solar energy is exported back to the grid.